If you want a good quality recording set up, of course the most integral piece of equipment to invest in is going to be a good microphone.

 Summary

-Hopefully, this guide has given you all the information you need to make an informed decision between these two products, but generally speaking, if you have the budget, opt for the Yeti, but the Snowball will serve you well if this is not the case.
+Hopefully, this guide has given you all the information you need to make an informed decision between these two products.
+Generally speaking, if you have the budget, opt for the Yeti, but the Snowball will serve you well if this is not the case.

 More Blue Yeti Comparison Articles